Fillmore Condit: Later life

 The couple moved to Verona, New Jersey, where Fillmore soon participated in local politics, serving on the Essex County Board of Chosen Freeholders.
 The family moved to California in 1899 for one year, where Fillmore became interested in the oil industry.
 When they returned to New Jersey in 1901, he was placed in charge of the Eastern District of the Union Oil Co. of California.
+In July 1912, a newspaper article entitled "Buys Mansion to Bar Out Negroes" describes how his wife, Ida Francis (Rafter) Condit, purchased a property next to theirs in Essex Fells, New Jersey, to keep Black purchasers from buying the property, quoting Mrs. Condit as saying that she "knew all of our homes would be ruined, especially mine, which is just next door."

 Participation in social movements

 He also participated in the temperance and suffrage movements.
 He was briefly the executive chairman of the Anti-Saloon League of America.
 One of his most popular tracts was called "The Relation of Saloons to Insanity," published by the American Issue Publishing Company in 1910.
 He spoke at the National Suffrage Day open-air meeting in Montclair, and was one of the speakers during the tour of the "Torch of Victory," circulated under the auspices of the Women's Political Union.
 Condit was put up by the Anti-Saloon League as a candidate for governor of New Jersey in 1919, but for personal reasons decided to withdraw, obtaining concessions from the Republican Party they would support prohibition.

-Condit's testimony for a grand jury investigating former Syracuse mayor and Tammany boss James Kennedy McGuire, was successful in obtaining McGuire's indictment on charges of soliciting a campaign contribution from a corporation.
+Condit's testimony in 1913 for a grand jury investigating former Syracuse mayor and Tammany boss James Kennedy McGuire, was successful in obtaining McGuire's indictment on charges of soliciting a campaign contribution from a corporation.